the-one-true-tony/alt-rx/README.md

 The app was created using Node.js, Javascript, React.js and Redux.js.
 While Alternative Medication does not feature a backend of it's own, a sister site was created using Node.js, Express.js and Redis to create a fast autocomplete feature to help users search for drugs.

-The autocompleting site takes all of drug names from RxNorm and creates saves all prefixes to its database.
+The autocompleting site takes all of drug names from RxNorm and saves all prefixes to its database.
 The site can be found at

 Live: https://rxn-autofill.herokuapp.com/.